 When giving monetary gifts for birthdays or weddings, always add an extra rupee so the amount does not end in a 0, e.g. 2,001 rupees.

-Here are the top seven translation tips that will make you sound like a local in no time:
+Here are the top seven translation tips that will make you sound like a local in Indian market in no time: